eandersons/energi-docker-compose/README.md

 - `miner.stakingStatus()` will display staking status;

   values for `miner` and `staking` should be `true`;
-  if not, block synchronisation is in progress; it can be checked with the command in Energi Core Node console: `nrg.syncing`; when the output is `false`, check output of `miner.stakingStatus()` again.
+  if not, block synchronisation might be in progress; it can be checked with the command in Energi Core Node console: `nrg.syncing`; when the output is `false`, check output of `miner.stakingStatus()` again.

 ## Troubleshooting